 - To create the list, click Save.

-Create a custom abandoned cart email (Marketing Hub Professional or Enterprise and Sales Hub Professional or Enterprise)
+Create a custom abandoned cart email (Marketing Hub Professional and Enterprise only)

 Create and customize your abandon cart email to re-engage customers.